Klangstrom/klangstrom-libraries/KLST_PANDA/SYSTEM-ARCHITECTURE.md

 ## On-Board Microphone

-the on-board microphones are two mono MEMS microphone fitted directly onto the board and interfaced via a second I2S interface. they can be used in parallel with an external microphone or line-in signals from the audio codec.
+the on-board microphones are two mono MEMS microphone ( `‌MP34DT05TR-A` ) fitted directly onto the board and interfaced via a PDM interface. they can be used in parallel with an external microphone or line-in signals from the audio codec.

 ## SD Card